AzizKpln/Moriarty-Project/README.md

 # Output
 ![](images/3.png)

+# Mobile
+* This tool doesn't work on kali nethunter,termux or any other mobile operating systems.
+You can use this tool on this website: https://www.whistleye.com

 # Note
 * Microsoft mail address is required but it does not have to be the one that you're using currently.
 You can create a fake microsoft account for this project.